You can build an effective data onboarding workflow by mapping the data onboarding process into five phases.

 Hold a data definition meeting to clarify details of the request.
 Be thorough during this stage to reduce the chance of miscommunication or misunderstanding and to help the implementation phase go more smoothly.

-Get a sample of the data prior to the data definition meeting.
+- Get a sample of the data prior to the data definition meeting.
 Review the sample data up front to verify:

 - Splunk's ability to access the data